cmaloney/orly/tools/README.md

 ## tools

-Miscellaneous Stig-related tools.
+Miscellaneous Orly-related tools.

 Of paricular interest:

 * When it is built, the `starsha` build tool is placed here
 * `nycr` is a tool for writing languages.
-It is used for Stigscript.
+It is used for Orlyscript.

 Many of the other tools in this directory may no longer be in use.